Divorce Law Basics in Hong Kong

 - Dissolving the marriage: This is called the Divorce Main Suit.

-- Children: Children’s issues usually revolve around custody, care and control and finally, access to the children.
+- Children: Children’s issues usually revolve around custody, care and control and access to the children.

-- Ancillary Relief: In Hong Kong, ancillary relief is finances meaning issues surrounding the distribution of assets, and any other financial matters relating to you and the children.
+- Ancillary Relief: In Hong Kong, ancillary relief relates to finances meaning issues surrounding the distribution of assets, and any other financial matters relating to you and the children.

 When you make the difficult decision to divorce, the first thing you will need to do is file an Application for Divorce/Petition for Divorce.
 What you are essentially saying by filing the Petition for Divorce is that the marriage has broken down irretrievably.
 In the Petition for Divorce you will then need to state the reason for the divorce.
 In Hong Kong there are 5 grounds for divorce which you will need to choose between.
 The 5 grounds for divorce in Hong Kong are as follows: